-- 686. During the hearing process we directed the relevant expert witnesses to caucus on consent conditions for water quality.
-Dr Giles and Dr Wilson provided a draft set of conditions in a JWS dated 20 December 2021.
-Mr Knight provided a response to this draft set of conditions in a report dated 18 February 2022.
-Dr Knight, Dr Wilson and Dr Broekhuizen provided a further JWS on conditions dated 9 June 2022.
-The Applicant provided an updated set of proposed conditions based on the JWS work and we have utilised this in the conditions of consent. - 687.
+- JWS on conditions dated 9 June 2022.215 The Applicant provided an updated set of proposed conditions based on the JWS work and we have utilised this in the conditions of consent. - 687.
 We consider the experts have used the smallest mixing zone reasonably necessary to achieve the required water quality in the receiving environment. - 688.
 We have strengthened the conditions of consent by including compliance limits based on the objectives and standards outlined in the Applicants final proposed conditions of consent.
 The evidence is that these compliance limits will be able to be met within the feed limits proposed by the Applicant.
 We consider that compliance limits establish a clear environmental bottom line that the consent holder must work within. - 689.
 Whilst we have set compliance limits, we have simplified the standard with respect to undesirable biological growth.
 The approach we have taken is consistent with the standard outlined for undesirable biological growth in Schedule 3 RMA.
 The method selected to demonstrate compliance with the compliance limits has not been determined (as was the case in the 19 August 2022 version of consent conditions).
-We note that in the 19 August version, a footnote had been included suggesting a change to the undesirable biological growth standard with respect to Chlorophyll-a that could be implemented via the compliance manager.
+We note that in the 19 August version, a footnote had been included suggesting a change to the undesirable biological growth standard216 with respect to Chlorophyll-a that could be implemented via the compliance manager.
 If the standard with respect to Chlorophyll-a was 'hard-wired' into the compliance limits, the compliance manager would be unable to change this.
 The approach we have taken provides clear guidance as to what is to be achieved, but does not direct the method to determine this.
-The method would be established through monitoring and reporting.
+The method would be established through monitoring and reporting. - 690.
+The monitoring regime recommended by the experts has been adopted and this will enable information to be gathered to address compliance limits via reporting.
+We included a condition requiring the consent holder to provide the coordinates of the monitoring stations before operational monitoring resumes.